Detecting Vulnerabilities in Encrypted Software Code while Ensuring Code Privacy: Encrypted Code Analysis Phase

 This module implements protocol $\mathsf{Analyse}$.
 Specifically, it takes the cryptographic keys for querying the index, extracts the code paths for the \emph{Analysis Task}, and checks them for the vulnerability class, following the next four-step algorithm.

-\emph{1) Finding data flow paths.} This step starts accessing the index with the cryptographic keys, following a bottom-up data flow approach.
-In our example, these would be $D_{xss\_sens}$ and $R_{xss\_sens}$, as they mark the last flow of an XSS vulnerability.
+\textbf{\emph{1) Finding data flow paths (DFP).}} This step starts by accessing the EII index with the cryptographic keys, following a bottom-up data flow approach.
+We recall that due to the nature of the inverted index, in which function call flows must be represented in an inverted way, and so their names appear as \texttt{key\_ind}, we must follow a bottom-up approach.
+This means that we start the analysis by the end-point (last flow) of a vulnerability search -- i.e., a sensitive sink.
+Hence, in our example, we start the analysis with $D_{xss\_sens}$ and $R_{xss\_sens}$ keys, as they mark the last flow of an XSS vulnerability.
 However, remember that due to possibly repeated assignments and function calls, \texttt{key\_ind} is composed not only of the encrypted token $D_{t}$ but also of its counter $c_{t}$.
-This means that to start accessing the index, the Vulnerability Detector must combine $D_{t}$ and $c_{t}$ through the \textit{DET} scheme, as was done previously by the Encryptor.
-Moreover, unlike the Developer, the Analyser does not know how often a given token is repeated.
-Hence, it will start with $c_{t}$=1 and check if the resulting ciphertext (i.e., \texttt{DET($D_{t}$,1)}) exists in the index, continuing with increasing counter values until one fails to be found.
+This means that to start accessing the index, the Vulnerability Detector must combine $D_{t}$ and $c_{t}$ through the \emph{DET} scheme, as was previously done by the Encryptor to compose \texttt{key\_ind} and ensure \texttt{key\_ind} uniqueness.
+Moreover, as neither the vulnerability detector module nor the analyser has any knowledge about the EII index content, and thereby does not know how often a given token is repeated, the module will start with $c_{t}$=1 and check if the resulting ciphertext (i.e., \texttt{DET($D_{t}$,1)}) exists as a EII's \texttt{key\_ind}, continuing with increasing counter values until one fails to be found.
 For instance, in the example of Figure~\ref{fig:arch_example}, \texttt{$D_{xss\_sens}$} appears twice (in the Encryptor box), meaning that the module will create and test \texttt{DET($D_{xss\_sens}$,1)}, \texttt{DET($D_{xss\_sens}$,2)}, and \texttt{DET($D_{xss\_sens}$,3)}, stopping with the last one as it will not be found in the index.
-Each entry that is found is decrypted with $R_{t}$ and the resulting data flows are followed until their end is reached, repeating the same procedure.
-The result is a list of encrypted data flow paths that will be processed by the next steps to be marked as positive, meaning the task was successful (e.g., a vulnerability was found) or negative.
-Figure~\ref{fig:arch_example} shows this list with three paths ($P1$, $P2$, and $P3$), in the Vulnerability Detector box.
+For each \texttt{key\_ind} entry that is found, its corresponding \texttt{value\_ind} is decrypted with $R_{t}$, and the resulting data flows are followed until their end is reached (i.e., a terminal ITL-token like \texttt{INPUT}), repeating the same procedure.
+The result is a list of encrypted data flow paths (DFP) that will be processed by the next steps of the algorithm to determine whether they are vulnerable.
+Each DFP starts with an ITL-token from a \texttt{key\_ind}, followed by one or more extended ITL tuples provided by the corresponding \texttt{value\_ind}.
+Figure~\ref{fig:arch_example} shows this list with five DFP paths ($P1$ to $P5$), in the Vulnerability Detector box.
+For a better understanding and clarity of the tuples contained in the encrypted DFPs, we present their numerical data without the ORE encryption.
+But we recall that these DFPs are managed by the module and presented to the analyser completely encrypted, revealing nothing about their content.